STEVEN’S BOOKSHOP/USA

 Black Ships Before Troy and The Wanderings of Odysseus.

-Simon Scarrow chronicles the adventures of centurion Macro and callow legionnaire Cato beginning with the Roman invasion of Britain, with brazen tales of military adventure, political intrigue, and heroism.
-The series, in order: Under the EagleThe Eagle’s ConquestWhen the Eagle Hunts The Eagle and the Wolves The Eagle’s Prey The Eagle’s Prophecy The Eagle in the Sand Centurion
+Simon Scarrow chronicles the adventures of centurion Macro and legionnaire Cato beginning with the Roman invasion of Britain, with brazen tales of military adventure, political intrigue, and heroism.
+The series, in order: Under the EagleThe Eagle’s ConquestWhen the Eagle Hunts The Eagle and the Wolves The Eagle’s Prey The Eagle’s Prophecy The Eagle in the Sand Centurion The Gladiator

 The classic novels of Alfred Duggan include Three’s Company, a novel of the struggle between Octavian and Antony as seen by the third man in the Triumvirate, Lepidus.
 Winter Quarters follows the far-flung adventures of two Gauls in the Roman legions, including Crassus’s Parthian campaign.
 Conscience of the King and The Little Emperors are set in turbulent Roman Britain.
 Family Favourites is about the scandalous emperor Elagabalus.